Vizzuality/job-offers/_posts/2016-11-14-offer-community-manager.markdown

 categories: community
 ---

 *Hello!
 Thanks for checking out this post for our newest hire in Washington, DC.
 If you like what you see, send us your resume and a short note so we can learn more about you.
-We look forward to hearing from you.
+We look forward to hearing from you.*
--Ashley and the vizzuality team*
+*Ashley and the vizzuality team*

 ## Job opportunity: